 - Structural Integrity: Relentlessly verify tension lines are free of abrasions, airtight seals on bladders, and the fluid, frictionless activation of the ejection system (Quick Release).

-- Operational Contingency Plans: Share the time and zone parameters of your session with a safety contact on dry land.
+- Contingency Plans: Share your session plan — location and expected duration — with a safety contact on shore.

 - Sector Reconnaissance: Establish a visual perimeter for 15 minutes at new locations.
 Map escape routes, turbulence areas, and potential rocks hidden under the tide line.